craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Five - Level Four; Four Corners.md

 > Led by a red kobold - Rammik - this well-equipped gang hails from the fourth layer, and have earned a reputation for their lack of remorse during gameplay.
 Rammik himself is a coward at heart though, leading by impersonation, and he will preserve his own life over those among his team with stunning speed.

 #### Bloodylip's Pack
+> Hailing from the fourth level of Kailkeep, Bloodylip leads the desperate remnants of a leadership dispute with brutal efficiency and an iron fist.
+Those who remain with Bloodylip do so out of fear of retaliation more than any benefit they may receive.

 #### Johnlock's Gang

 ### Dissenters
 #### Ancients of Mountianhall
 #### Golden Claw Guard